 Police Chief/City Manager Course

-In this workshop your team will identify personal communication, roles and expectations, learn to manage crisis communications and social media, develop a performance assessment method and develop risk management.
+In this workshop your team will identify personal communication, roles and expectations, learn to manage crisis communications, develop community relations and public trust and develop a plan to preserve the relationship between both roles.

 Effective Leadership: The Leadership Challenge for Police Executives